freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/materials.md

 ### `vpe.metal`

-`vpe.metal` is used for VPE's measured metal shader graph materials.
-It exists because those materials are authored as VPE-owned shader graphs rather than plain HDRP Lit materials, while the package still needs a portable fallback for players that do not ship the same templates.
+`vpe.metal` covers VPE's measured metal shader-graph materials.
+They are authored as VPE-owned shader graphs rather than plain HDRP Lit materials, so the profile carries both a template key and a portable `vpe.lit` fallback for players that do not ship the same templates.

 The profile contains: